anuket-project/anuket-specifications/doc/ref_cert/README.md

 actions, and a unique test result format (e.g. OPNFV test result database) needed by the end users and the test case result verification programs (e.g.
 [OVP](https://www.opnfv.org/verification)).
-Historically, these rules were agreed by RC1 team and have been applied since
+Historically, these rules were agreed by RC1 team and have been applied since.
 The OPNFV Test
 Integration toolchains will be used by all CNTT conformance suites.